Class: RE2::MatchData

 #stringString

-Returns a frozen copy of the string passed into match.
+Returns a frozen copy of the text supplied when matching.

 Examples: